 Well sort of.. more like a design "refresh" really.
-DigWP.com launched in May 2009 with its first design.
-Then later that year it was redesigned for the launch of the book.
+DigWP.com launched in May 2009 with its first (brown) design.
+Then later that year the site was redesigned for the launch of the book.
 The second (blue/grey) design was well-suited for the site and a natural progression from the first design, and the new design continues along the same path.

-Here is the first design, fixed-width with 3D effects and focus on content:
+Here is a screenshot of the first design, fixed-width with 3D effects and big focus on blog content:

 Then later that year, the fixed-width blue/grey design brought it all together:

 The new design is essentially the same basic layout, only responsive and with a bit of orange to attenuate a toned-down blue/grey palette:

 As you can see, much of the previous design remains the same, with most of the work going into making things lighter, more streamlined, and responsive.
 Other theme changes include: